nikey22/imac-win10-legacy-install/README.md

    "Download the latest Windows support software from Apple" "Install Windows 7 or later version"

-1. Ignore these options.
+1. Unclick these options; We will not use them.
-1. From the **Actions** menu select **Download Windows Support Software**
+1. Instead, from the **Actions** menu select **Download Windows Support Software**
-1. Select your Macs *Desktop* or *Downloads* folder as the destination for the download
+1. Select your Macs *Desktop* or *Downloads* folder as the destination for the download.
-1. The download is 1.35GB, drag it into a USB to use later when we've booted into the newly installed Windows 10 Desktop
+1. Press *Quit* once you are done.
+The download is 1.35GB, drag it to a USB drive to use later when we've booted into the newly installed Win10 Desktop.

 ## Step 3: Obtain a bootable Windows 10 Legacy DVD .iso